HomeArduinoModules InterfacingWS2812 Neopixel

 Output

-The gif below shows a single orange LED smoothly rotating clockwise around the ring.
+The GIF below shows a single orange LED smoothly rotating clockwise around the ring.

-Counter-Clockwise Rotation
+Counter-Clockwise Rotation Effect

 #include <Adafruit_NeoPixel.h>